Samsung/TizenRT/docs/HowToPortTizenRTBinaryHeader.md

 This is the header total data size excluding CRC32.
 It is of type uint16_t and its size is 2 bytes.

 ### 3. Binary version
-This is the version of the binary in "YYMMDD" format (CONFIG_BINARY_VERSION).
+This is the version of the binary in "YYMMDD" format (CONFIG_BOARD_BUILD_DATE).
 It is of type uint32_t and its size is 4 bytes.

 ### 4. Binary size
 This is the actual TizenRT binary size excluding header size of the binary.
 It is of type uint32_t and its size is 4 bytes.